Telepact/telepact/README.md

 predisposed for backwards-compatible changes like appending optional struct fields.

-### Why are unions in jAPI not like traditional unions seen in C or Java?
+### Why are unions in uAPI not like traditional unions seen in C or Java?

-jAPI unions take the form of the tagged unions paradigm as featured in modern programming languages like rust.
-In the particular case of jAPI, it is very similar to the traditional union, except that a struct is automatically attached to each union value.
+uAPI unions take the form of the tagged unions paradigm as featured in modern programming languages like rust.
+In the particular case of uAPI, it is very similar to the traditional union, except that a struct is automatically attached to each union value.